Benefits Of Lifting Weights For Females

 - Those with lower levels of vitamin D

-So if you’re a slender woman living in a higher latitude country who’s Asian or Caucasian, this can be pretty scary.
-But it doesn’t need to be, as there are a lot of factors you can control, such as eating well, lifting weights, and getting outside as much as you can (or supplementing with vitamin D)!
+So if you’re a slender woman living in a higher latitude city who’s Asian or Caucasian, this can be pretty scary.
+But it doesn’t need to be, as there are a lot of factors you can control, such as eating well, lifting weights, catching some sunshine, eating wild fatty fish, drinking clean water, etc.

-If You Suffer From Aches or Low Back Pain, Lifting Could Bring Relief
+If You Suffer From Aches or Low Back Pain, Lifting Weights Might Help

 Pain is an extremely complicated topic.
 Pain could signal that:

-- There is damage, and that’s why it’s registering as pain.
+- There is physical damage, and that’s why it’s registering as pain.

 - You’re feeling pain for no apparent reason.